isoos/prob_dart/README.md

 # prob_dart
-A library for probability distributions for the Dart language.
+A library of probability distributions for the Dart language.

 current release: 0.1.0